Point of Contact = Squadron Duty Officer (SDO). See FAQ/Research/Contact link under [SA] in the menu.

 Courtesy of William "Gunny" Ravgiala

-The nuc theme was part of the original competition for the Squadron patch but never made the cut.
-121 was the first Squadron, 58-59 to qual with the nuc delivery system and that was an interesting tour prior to the move to conventional weapons.
+The nuke theme was part of the original competition for the Squadron patch but never made the cut.
+121 was the first Squadron, 1958-59, to qual. with the nuke delivery system and that was an interesting tour prior to the move to conventional weapons.

 John Resnowski patch, Green Knights - 1960s